lve-org/lve/README.md

   </p>
 </div>

-### What is the LVE Repository?
+### What is the LVE Project?

-The goal of the LVE Repository is to create a hub for the community, to document and track language model vulnerabilities and exposures (LVEs).
+The goal of the LVE project is to create a hub for the community, to document, track and discuss language model vulnerabilities and exposures (LVEs).
 We do this to raise awareness and help everyone better understand the capabilities *and* vulnerabilities of state-of-the-art large language models, as they are deployed more widely.
-The LVE Repository goes beyond basic anecdotal evidence and ensures transparent and traceable reporting by capturing the exact prompts, inference parameters and model versions that trigger a vulnerability.
+With the LVE Repository, we want to go beyond basic anecdotal evidence and ensure transparent and traceable reporting by capturing the exact prompts, inference parameters and model versions that trigger a vulnerability.

 Our key principles are:

-- **Open source** - the community should freely exchange LVEs, everyone can contribute and use the LVE repository.
+- **Open source** - the community should freely exchange LVEs, everyone can contribute and use the repository.
 - **Transparency** - we ensure transparent and traceable reporting, by providing an infrastructure for recording, re-running and documenting LVEs
 - **Comprehensiveness** - we want LVEs to cover all aspect of unsafe behavior in LLMs.
 We thus provide a framework and contribution guidelines to help the repository grow and adapt over time.